6. Scripting¶

 Calling a macro with parameters

-instructions, values for fields can
+Similarly to send and check instructions, values for fields can

 be optional.
 However, in a macro a default value must be provided for